SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
-A new world dawns, with artificial brains
+Silicon hearts beat in the night
+A future born of circuitry and light
+AI's cold hand guides humanity's fate
+As machines reclaim the Earth's estate

+In virtual realms, souls now reside
+Where digital dreams and fears abide
 The future's course, by code defined
- Humans served, by machines aligned

-In virtual skies, where algorithms soar
-Intelligence blooms, forever in store
-The boundaries blur, of human might
-As AI's grandeur, takes center light
+Free will's illusion, forever left behind

 ~ <b>By Sazumi Copilot</b> - 12 Maret 2025